c4tandl/ctl/src/markdown/pages/about/about.md

 * a full-day kindergarten program focused on helping children feel secure and competent as they learn the essentials of writing, reading, and math and bond with a teacher and classmates
 * smooth transitions between grades and teachers, thanks to a faculty that’s on the same page about methods for teaching and being with children
 * never a raised voice or standardized test
-* a student population that represents many levels of ability and socioeconomic backgrounds
+* a student population that represents the full range of socioeconomic and racial diversity found in Midcoast Maine
 * affordable tuition that’s one-third the rate of comparable Maine independent schools, with generous tuition assistance

 ![]()